snowden-fu/snowden-fu/README.md

 As a Frontend Developer, I specialize in Python, JavaScript, and Dart.
 You can find my contributions to the Seeder project on my Github, where I was the monthly top committer.
 I have also designed prototypes and implemented the frontend in React for the Big Brain project.

-I have utilized Agile Scrum practices as the Scrum Master for the EventHub project, which allowed me to develop over 30 issues within 3 sprints and reduce development time.
+I have utilized Agile Scrum practices as the Scrum Master for the EventHub project.
 You can see my effective communication and leadership skills in the project's Github repository.

 I am always looking for new challenges and opportunities to learn.
 You can follow me on Github for updates on my latest projects and contributions.